 At Hardings Point Campground, the Heans family proudly display mementoes of the Victorian racing sloop The Canada, which won more than 17 trophies in a 40-year career — a testament to the rich sailing heritage of this part of the Lower River Passage.

 The Westfield Ferry operates between Grand Bay-Westfield, adjacent to the Brundage Point River Centre on Ferry Road just off Route 177, and Hardings Point at Route 845 on the Kingston Peninsula.

-5. Kennebecasis Island Ferry
+5. Kennebecasis Island Ferry (seasonal service)

 The Kennebecasis Island Ferry crosses the 500-metre-wide Milkish Channel (a popular anchorage area for boaters), from the Kingston Peninsula to Kennebecasis Island.